 Your cart is empty.
 Shop around and add some products!

-This year, Texel acquired a new nature reserve: Oude Sluishoek.
-This former stretch of grassland is situated at the ‘bird boulevard’ along the Waddenzee, near the Dijkmanshuizen pumping station.
-From the end of March onwards, large numbers of summer seabirds are expected to come to these tiny islands of shells to breed, including common terns, ringed plovers and avocets.
+A large numbers of summer seabirds already used these tiny islands of shells to breed, including common terns, ringed plovers and avocets.
 The Waddenzee dike offers plenty of good vantage points for watching life in these colonies.
 This area contains both fresh water and saltwater, which is ideal for orchids and coastal plants such as samphire and sea aster.

-Natuurmonumenten is creating three additional small nature reserves along the bird boulevard: Nieuw Buitenheim, De Bol and De Bemes.
+Natuurmonumenten created some additional small nature reserves along the bird boulevard: Nieuw Buitenheim and De Bemes.
 These have car parks, information boards, a pedestrian trail, a bird-watching screen and a bird hide that are open to the public.
 Nature reserve De Bol will be ready in the fall of 2018.

 Read more about the nature reserves on Texel